prdwyer/prdwyer.github.io/_posts/2015-5-8-nmap_scripting_engine.md

 scripts can be run individually using their script name or many of of them can be run by categories.

-* **auth**:    Scripts that can take user name and password to obtain information from services.
+* **auth** - Scripts that can take user name and password to obtain information from services.
 Also includes scripts that attempt to enumerate users.

-* **broadcast**:     Mostly discovery scripts that attempt to enumerate hosts based upon various types of broadcast packets.
+* **broadcast** -     Mostly discovery scripts that attempt to enumerate hosts based upon various types of broadcast packets.

-* **brute** : Brute forcing various services.
+* **brute** - Brute forcing various services.

 * **default** - These scripts are the ones run by the -sC option